 Many atheists have therefore attempted to construct a subjective purpose and meaning to life.
 Michael Shermer claimed that “we can develop ways to make us feel better; feeling like we have a purpose” (3).
 On this view, there is no purpose to life beyond what one can give him/herself.

-As ideological opponents to atheism have pointed out, this leaves one with several fairly significant problems.
-Philosopher and theologian William Lane Craig is one such voice to do so.
-In one lively debate, Craig criticizes the idea that atheists can just make subjective meaning for themselves when, at bottom, atheism doesn’t allow for any meaning and purpose whatsoever,
+Opponents of atheism have not been shy to point this out.
+They believe that this leaves the atheist with fairly significant problems, which can range to atheism being established upon irrational foundations to atheists simply being unable to live out their beliefs consistently.
+Philosopher and Christian theologian William Lane Craig is one voice to do so and in one lively debate criticizes the idea that atheists can just make subjective meaning for themselves when, at bottom, atheism doesn’t allow for any meaning and purpose whatsoever.
+Craig remarks,

 The atheist, argues Craig, shows a great practical inconsistency here which leads him to conclude that atheism is irrational,

 “But you cannot live as if your life is purposeless and meaningless.
 And therefore you adopt subjective illusions of purpose to make your life livable.
 And that is why I not only think atheism is irrational but it is profoundly unlivable.
 You cannot live consistently and purposefully within the context of an atheistic worldview” (5).